cthing/meazure/README.md

 - The minimum screen grid spacing has been reduced from 40 to 10 pixels and the maximum spacing has been increased from 1000 to 4000 pixels.

+- Feature: The aspect ratio (i.e. width / height) is now displayed for the Rectangle, Window, and Line tools.
+For the Line tool, the aspect ratio is based on the bounding rectangle.

 ### Changes 2.0 to 2.0.1

 - Publish Meazure as an Open Source project on GitHub under